cornell-zhang/catalyst2018/lab1/README.md

 </figure>

 #### Part 1.A Experiment with LED
+LED stands for Light Emitting Diodes; a diode is a semiconductor device that allows current to flow easily in one direction but restricts current flowing in opposite direction.
+There are many different types of diode such as Zener Diode, which allows current to flow in the opposite direction if it reaches a certain voltage.
+Diodes can be used to protect motors and electronics from back current or current going in the reverse bias which can damage electronic components.
+The diode we are using provides light as the name suggests.
+The circuit diagram shown in figure 4 contains three circuit components; the LED, which is the triangle with a line through it, the resistor, and the power source.
+The power source is denoted with a plus sign which shows the direction of current.
+Current always flow from high voltage to low voltage.
+Thus the current flows clockwise in the schematic.
 Wire up the simple LED circuit shown in Figure 4 below.
 You may also refer to Figure 1, which shows the circuit wired up on the breadboard.
 The LED is device that looks like this

 <figure>